 It shall be unlawful to fish, attempt to fish, assist others in fishing, collect or attempt to collect bait while wading, or operating, or anchoring any vessel in the waters of the Roanoke River from Leesville Dam downstream 840 feet to a permanent overhead cable.
 The Leesville Tailrace Bank Fishing Area is closed to all access until further notice.
 No fishing and/or trespassing in this area is currently allowed.
 The canoe launch immediately downstream from the bank fishing access is still open for use.

 It shall be unlawful to fish or to collect bait from March 1 through June 15 within 300 feet of Boshers Dam Fishway on the north bank of the James River.

 Department-owned Lakes, Ponds, Streams, or Boat Access Sites

 Motors and boats

-Unless otherwise posted, the use of boats propelled by gasoline motors, sail, or mechanically operated paddle wheel is prohibited at Department-owned lakes, ponds, or streams.
-However, in Department-owned water bodies that prohibit the use of gasoline motors, it is permissible to use a boat equipped with such a motor provided the motor is trimmed up (out of the water) and turned off at all times (including launch and retrieval).
+Unless otherwise posted, the use of boats propelled by gasoline motors or sail is prohibited at Department-owned lakes, ponds, or streams.
+However, in Department-owned water bodies that prohibit the use of gasoline motors, it is permissible to use a boat equipped with such a motor provided the motor is turned off at all times (including launch and retrieval).

 Method of fishing